PathFinder: A unified approach for handling paths in graph query languages: Introduction

-A natural query over the database of Figure~\ref{fig:intro} is to find all friends-of-friends of \textsf{Joe}.
-As an RPQ, we would express this with an expression $(\textsf{Joe},\texttt{knows}^+,?x)$, signaling that we wish to start at the node \textsf{Joe}, and traverse any number of \textsf{knows}-labeled edges.
-The query would then return all the people in the database, including \textsf{Joe}.
+Graph databases~\cite{AnglesABBFGLPPS18,SakrBVIAAAABBDV-cacm21} have gained significant popularity and are used in areas such as Knowledge Graph management~\cite{HoganBC21}, Semantic Web applications~\cite{AnglesABHRV17}, and Biology~\cite{Alphafold}.
+There are roughly two generations of query languages for handling graph data.
+The first is SPARQL~\cite{HarrisS13}, which is being developed by the W3C since 2004 and became an official W3C standard in 2008.
+The second generation originated with Neo4j's Cypher~\cite{FrancisGGLLMPRS18}, which was initially released in 2011.
+Cypher heavily inspired SQL/PGQ and GQL, which were standardized by ISO in 2023 and 2024, respectively.

+All these languages have \emph{path queries} as a core feature.
+In SPARQL, these are supported through \emph{property paths}, which are a variant of \emph{regular path queries} (\emph{RPQs}) ~\cite{CalvaneseGLV02,MendelzonW89,Baeza13,CruzMW87}.
+Intuitively, an RPQ is an expression $(?x,\texttt{regex},?y)$, where \texttt{regex} is a regular expression and $?x,?y$ are variables.
+When evaluated over an edge-labeled graph $G$ (e.g., RDF or property graph), it extracts all node pairs $(n_1, n_2)$ such that there is a path in $G$ from $n_1$ to $n_2$, whose edge labels form a word that matches \texttt{regex}.
+SPARQL property paths therefore return \emph{endpoints} of paths.
+In important applications such as money laundering detection \cite{laundering} or in investigative journalism~\cite{GQL}, retrieving the \emph{entire paths that match the expression} is of crucial importance.
+To accommodate this use case, Cypher, GQL, and SQL/PGQ all extend RPQs with a mechanism for returning paths.

+\paragraph{Path Modes By Example.} We illustrate how these languages allow returning paths.
+Consider the social network example in Figure~\ref{fig:introNew}.
+Here, we have node identifiers (such as \texttt{Joe} or \texttt{Rome}), edge identifiers (such as \texttt{e1}), and edge labels (for instance, edge \texttt{e7} has the label \texttt{follows}).\footnote{Throughout the paper we use a simplified model of property graphs which only considers nodes, edges, and edge labels.
+This is done since the queries we consider only utilize these graph elements.
+Additionally, this will allow to easily transfer our results to RDF graphs.} A natural task would be to explore the network that influences \texttt{Joe}, i.e., finding the people that \texttt{Joe} follows, then people they follow, and so on, transitively traversing \texttt{follows}-edges.
+This can be written as an RPQ of the form $(\texttt{Joe}, \texttt{follows}^+,?x)$, signaling that we wish to start at \texttt{Joe}, and traverse any nonzero number of \texttt{follows}-edges.
+In this case, the query returns all the people in the database.
 If we also wish to return paths witnessing these connections, we might run into some issues.
-Most notably, given the cycle formed by the edges \textsf{e1} and \textsf{e2}, there is an infinite number of paths that start with \textsf{Joe}, and return to \textsf{Joe}.
-To cope with these sorts of issues, GQL and SQL/PGQ~\cite{GQL} provide two mechanisms (also referred to as \emph{path modes}) that ensure the number of returned paths to be finite.
+Most notably, given the cycle formed by the edges \texttt{e1} and \texttt{e2}, there is an infinite number of paths from \texttt{Joe} to \texttt{John}.
+To avoid having to return an infinite number of paths, GQL and SQL/PGQ let the user specify restrictions on the type of paths to be returned through so-called \emph{path modes}.